 Minion Backup doesn't include an alerting mechanism, though you can write one easily using the log tables.
-The jobs will almost always show a "succeeded" status, even if one or more backups fail; the error and failed backup will be recorded in the log.
+As of Minion Backup 1.3, jobs that fail will not show a "succeeded" status if one or more backups fail; the error and failed backup will also be recorded in the log.